raccoonlovertom/RealWaste-image-classification/README.md

 # RealWaste-image Classifier

-This is a machine learning model that aims to classify wastes' images into 9 common predefined categories using algorithms taught in class(McMaster) and their extensions.
+This is a machine learning model that aims to classify waste images into 9 predefined categories(Cardboard, Food Organics, Glass, Metal, Miscellaneous Trash, Paper, Plastic, Textile Trash, Vegetation)

 This project uses the **RealWaste dataset**, a collection of authentic, labeled images of waste items provided by the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/908/realwaste).
 The model is designed to support the field of waste management, where accurate sorting can improve the efficiency of recycling and disposal processes, contributing to environmental sustainability.